 Applying Research Methods (Department of Social Psychology)

 Supervision of Bachelor and Master theses (Department of Social Psychology)

 Supervision of PhD students (Department of Social Psychology)

 Supervision of internships of Cultural Psychology and Social Influence Mastertrack students (Department of Social Psychology)

-Allard is the coordinator of internships of the Mastertracks Social Influence and Cultural Psychology at the Department of Social Psychology.
+Coordinator of internships of the Mastertracks Cultural Psychology and Social Influence at the Department of Social Psychology.